Last updated: October 20, 2016

 20. Where can I complete my rotations?

-Rotations are offered in many different practice settings across Canada, as well as in the United States and other countries.
-Once you are admitted to the program, you can meet with Experiential Education Coordinator from the Office of Experiential Education (OEE) to discuss your requests/ preferences for location or types of rotations.
-The PharmD for Pharmacists program and OEE do not guarantee accommodation for students’ requests/ preferences for experiential rotations, and students may be required to travel for these rotations.
+Rotations are offered primarily in Ontario, with some opportunities to practice across Canada and internationally.
+Once you are admitted to the program, you can meet with Experiential Education Coordinator from the Office of Experiential Education (OEE) to discuss your requests/preferences for location or types of rotations.
+The PharmD for Pharmacists program and OEE do not guarantee accommodation for students’ requests/preferences for experiential rotations, and students may be required to travel for these rotations.

 21. What is the tuition for this program?